DataCamp raises $25 million for customizable online data science courses

 DataCamp charges individual students $25 per month, and offers enterprise and professional tiers starting at $499 and $300 per year per user, respectively. (“Professional” customers miss out on capabilities like advanced reporting, data exporting, single sign-on, and a data API.)

-“Our thesis supporting this investment is simple: the demand for increased data fluency is universal as enterprises attempt to compete more effectively in a world that is fundamentally more data driven — regardless of company size or industry segment,” Steve LeSieur, Spectrum’s equity managing director, said of today’s announcement.
+“Our thesis supporting this investment is simple: the demand for increased data fluency is universal as enterprises attempt to compete more effectively in a world that is fundamentally more data driven — regardless of company size or industry segment,” Steve LeSieur, Spectrum Equity’s managing director, said of today’s announcement.
 “The platform that DataCamp CEO Jonathan Cornelissen, his co-founders and the rest of the team has built is best positioned to address this exploding demand with a distinctive and rapidly evolving product platform and a highly engaged global community.”